- Using Blockchain to fill in for the lack of legal framework

 According to the DATx roadmap, full integration on the APX platform will be completed by the end of 2018.
 DATxChain, the main public chain the project is developing, will launch early 2019.
 With the full deployment of the project, DATx will hopefully reach their goal of "establishing fairer and more transparent game rules for the digital advertising industry".

-Media inquiries, please contact DATx Project Team:
+For media inquiries, please contact DATx Project Team: